AnthonyTurrigiano/lectures/js-basics.md

 Functions are objects, and objects can have functions (methods).
 Then Functions have methods.

-Their exists a `Function` function. has it has a capital "F" you can guess it is a _Constructor Function_.
+Their exists a `Function` function. has it has a capital 'F' you can guess it is a _Constructor Function_.
 The `Function.prototype` property is used as a _prototype link_ to any function.

  The `apply` method belongs to  `Function.prototype`.
 Following the prototype chain, any function can call  the `apply`  method.